Union is better

 work situation is still strong although we have some

 members out of work at present.
 2019 is looking good.
-We are still interested in
+We are still

 back more former members.
 New